sketchplugins/plugin-directory/README.md

 - [Sketch Search Everywhere](https://github.com/mrpeak/sketch-search-everywhere), by 捻捻转儿: Search layer and select it, by matching textValue, name or ObjectID.
 - [Sketch Select](https://github.com/canisminor1990/sketch-select), by Canis Minor: Make it much more convenient to select layers with similar attributes.
 - [Sketch SF UI Font Fixer](https://github.com/kylehickinson/sketch-sf-ui-font-fixer), by Kyle Hickinson: A Sketch plugin that adjusts the character spacing on text layers using iOS 9's SF UI Text/Display fonts to what it would be when used in an iOS app.
+- [Sketch Show Bounding Boxes](https://github.com/pravdomil/sketch-show-bounding-boxes), by Pravdomil: Sketch plugin that shows bounding boxes of all layers
 - [Sketch Show Layer Info](https://github.com/mrpeak/sketch-show-layer-info), by 捻捻转儿: Show selected layer's ObjectID, Class and ID.
 It is of great use for plugin development or file parsing.
 - [Sketch Slicer](https://github.com/d4rekanguok/sketch-slicer), by Derek Nguyen: Create slice layers from selected layers, with padding or set a fixed size.
 - [Sketch Spellcheck All Layers](https://github.com/tallwave/sketch-spellcheck-all-layers), by Tallwave: A basic spellchecker that checks all layers on a page in Sketch